Once a teacher has successfully configured a TestOut EduApp integrated class in Canvas they should understand these 4

 3. Instruct your students that in order for TestOut scores to transfer back to Canvas automatically they must launch the corresponding Canvas link for each graded TestOut assignment.
 Launching an assignment link in Canvas tells TestOut to send over the score for that assignment.
 When they first do it, it sends over the first score they receive.
 If the student doesn't like the first score and immediately does the assignment again without returning to Canvas, that newer or better score will not come back to Canvas unless the student returns to Canvas to launch the link to that assignment again.
 New or updated scores can be returned to Canvas retroactively in this way.
 1 link launched = 1 score sent back.
-Depending on your school's configuration, launching an assignment link from Canvas for an already completed item may return either the newest score or the highest score.
+Launching an assignment link from Canvas for an already completed item will typically return the highest score achieved for the item.
 See ‘Note 2’ below for a way to batch synchronize scores or ‘Note 3’ for a list of common causes for scores not returning to Canvas.

 4. DO NOT schedule the Certification exams or other custom exams from inside the TestOut LabSim interface; allow the exams to be scheduled automatically as the students click links to them in Canvas.
 You can limit when they take this exam by setting the availability for the link within Canvas.

 Note 1: See https://support.testout.com/hc/en-us/articles/360044805133-Pre-built-Courses-from-the-Canvas-Commons for videos and guides for setting up your class or school with the Canvas - TestOut EduApp.

-Note 2: You can also use your TestOut EduApp menu in Canvas and select the Synchronize Student Grades option to pull in all the newest or highest scores for students whose accounts are correctly tied to Canvas as described in point 2.
+Note 2: You can also use your TestOut EduApp menu in Canvas and select the Sync Grades option to pull in all the newest or highest scores for students whose accounts are correctly tied to Canvas as described in point 2.
 See the video on Grade return here.

 Note 3: Scores may be wrong or missing from Canvas if…